 Interestingly, it was formerly known as vitamin M.

-Folate deficiency is the most common vitamin deficiency in the western world.
+Folate deficiency is the most common vitamin deficiency in the developed world.
 It is especially important in pregnant women as antenatally the deficiency may lead to neural tube defects.
 In both adults and children the deficiency may lead to a megaloblastic anemia.